 Signs of deer grazing on tender plants in the garden can tug at the heartstrings.
 It can also inspire gardeners to plant for deer resistance as well as beauty.
 Deer naturally avoid what they find distasteful and Florissa offers the best selection of deer-resistant bulbs.
 You may find that you are limited when it comes to planting for deer resistance, however, favourites like Narcissus (Daffodils), Anemones, Hyacinths, Muscari, Iris, Allium, and so many more are actually deer resistant!

-The options of what to plant in your deer resistant garden are practically endless.
+The options of what to plant in your deer-resistant garden are practically endless.
 You can customize your garden to your favourite colours, styles, and flowering times!
-All you need to look for is the Deer Resistant stamp while at garden center, and you know you’ve found something to plant that the deer won’t find tasty!
+All you need to look for is the Deer Resistant stamp while at the garden center, and you know you’ve found something to plant that the deer won’t find tasty

 Daffodil Gold Disc

 New this year is the split corona daffodil, Gold Disc, and it is everything yellow and cheerful, giving you all the feelings of a sunny spring day!

 Gold Disc grows to a height of 40 cm (16”), and towers with its bright yellow smile in the garden.
 This mid-spring flowering beauty is not only deer resistant but also fragrant!
 Plant these butterfly-like bloomers in a garden or container, where you can admire their beauty and fragrance!